julianlk522/julianlk.com/content/idols.md

 Years later, I still replay Justin's early-Mahvel-era matches.
 If he did that, what else might be possible that few believe in?

 Incidentally, in the decade-plus and tens of thousands of matches I have experienced as a player and spectator, Justin Wong is the only player I have ever seen to attempt&mdash;let alone pull off&mdash;the same-side overhead mixup from the Evo 2013 clip linked above.
 It's extremely risky&mdash;certain death if anticipated.
-He did it twice as far as I know: once then against Flocker, and once more [here](https://youtu.be/ojYshX0FOBg?si=KqFPASucShQap0gn&t=95) in 2022 against Chris G, nearly 10 years later.
-Chris G is another Evo champion and multi-time finalist who is known for composure and defensive skill; Chris G blocks everything.
-The absurdness of attempting that mixup, twice, against these two titan-like players, including in the final rounds of the world's largest tournament, waiting a decade in-between, and it actually succeeding both times, is hilariously epic.
+He attempted it 3 times ever as far as I know: once then against Flocker, once [here](https://youtu.be/AxgynFdWy4Q?si=50YKTzjw02LvB9Fu&t=98) in 2016 against Jibrill, and once more [here](https://youtu.be/ojYshX0FOBg?si=KqFPASucShQap0gn&t=95) in 2022 against Chris G. Chris G and Jibrill later claimed Evo championships themselves, and are considered some of the strongest players of all time, demonstrating elite competitive composure and defensive skill.
+The absurdness of attempting that mixup against these titan-level players, including in the final rounds of the world's largest tournament, waiting years in-between, and it succeeding every time, is supremely epic.

 ### Tim Ferriss